 That reason is that you will be sharing your very own IP address which will be used by others.
 Why is this bad?
 Well, you will not have any control over what it is being used for.
 Somebody could use it to do something illegal like a botnet, which can then be tracked back to your internet connection.

-For those reasons alone, Hola is not only a VPN that we do not recommend, it is one that we openly suggest that people avoid at all costs.
+For those reasons alone, Hola is not only a VPN that we do not recommend, but it is also one that we openly suggest that people avoid at all costs.

 Whether you are using the Hola VPN or any other VPN we have mentioned on the list below for free, you need to understand that while you might not be handing any money over, you will be paying for their services in other ways.

-- By making you watch sponsored advertisements – In order to make money from you using their inferior free version of their products, some VPNs will make you watch sponsored advertisements regularly.
+- By making you watch sponsored advertisements – To make money from you using their inferior free version of their products, some VPNs will make you watch sponsored advertisements regularly.
 They are paid for every advert that is watched by one of their users.

 Simply put, if you want an actual VPN with all the bells and whistles that does not do either of the above, you really should consider just getting a paid version.
 They are not even that expensive in general.

-What is not so great is the fact that you only get 500MB a month of data when using the free version.
-This will not last long at all especially if you want to use it to view geographically restricted content.
+What is not so great is the fact that you only get 30 days of service when using the free version.
+So, you will have to subscribe again at the end of each month to keep using it free of charge.
+But it’s really the best to view geographically restricted content.